madsonweb/RPG-Maker-Android-App/README.md

 - Build the APK on Android Studio
 - Profit

+Caution:
-If you update your game your user is likely to lost their save.
+-If you update your game your user is likely to lost their save.
 Not sure though.

-Needs more testing
+[If you use this project please credit me somewhere in your game.
+A message here to tell me you did it would be much appreciated]